tomtuamnuq/compare-qiskit-ocean/README.md

 # compare-qiskit-ocean
 I try to find my way into quantum computing by a comparison of ocean and qiskit framework.
 In particular, I will test Linear and Quadratic Programs.

+Results of so far done tests are summarized below.
+It is obvious, that D-Wave solvers outperform current gate model QPUs.
+There are multiple Jupyter Notebooks which show embedding on D-Wave systems as well as graph visuals.
+For Qiskit, topologies of real IBM Q devices as well as QAOA circuits and outcomes on these devices are included.

+The class RandomQubo constructs qubos of the form: min 1/2 x Q x + cx x is a binary and c an integer vector of size n.
+Q is an integer matrix of size n x n.

+More complex problems can be constructed as follows:

 In random_lp package is a class RandomQP which is used to test QAOA on IBMQ and Quantum Annealing on DWave Leap.
 The class constructs quadratic programs of the form: